AdrianiBruss/RemotableApp/README.md

 # remoteSite.js

 ## Introduction
 Remote your website with remoteSite.js.
-Just plug the library in your site, download the app and enjoy !
+Just plug the library into your website, download the app and enjoy !

 ## Usage